actuallydoc/web-invoicer/README.md

 ### Frameworks used in the project
 - Next.js
-- React.js - React Hooks, React-Query
+- React.js - React Hooks,
 - TailwindCSS
 - TypeScript
 - Prisma
+- Supabase
-- PostgreSQL
+- NextAuth

 ### Features
 - [🤣] Caution the design is pretty bad